daireb/ExampleH5Project/README.md

 ## Overview

-This is an example project showing how H5 can be used to write modules in JS/TS rather than just websites.
+This is an example project showing how [H5](https://github.com/curiosity-ai/h5) can be used to write modules for JS/TS rather than just building `index.html`.
 It demonstrates how to share logic between C# and TypeScript projects.

+It may seem simple, but as someone who is new to this and was struggling for the last day on this, I hope this repo helps someone in future!

 ## Getting Started